verdaux/BookNotes/Phrases/Impressors 7.md

 - [ ] The beginning of genius is being scared shitless - Louis Ferdinand Celine
 - [ ] Don't set yourself on fire to keep others warm.
 - [ ] Stop worrying about the love you didn't get - The white Lotus
+- [ ] I wanted to be on the right side of history
+- [ ] Wanted to tap into my inner hero